-3. Hong Kong's Transition to Net Zero: Recent Developments and Policy Implications30
+3. Hong Kong's Transition to Net Zero: Recent Developments and Policy Implications

 1. Hong Kong has experienced a discernible escalation in extreme climate events, necessitating the government's continuous efforts to enhance climate resilience.
-Despite being a climate-resilient megacity31 (Figure A3.1), Hong Kong remains susceptible to the impact of climate change.
-Over the past few decades, there has been a noticeable increase in the intensity of hourly rainfall32 and a rapid rise in the number of very hot days and hot nights in Hong Kong (Figures A3.2),33 while its annual mean temperature saw an average increase of 0.28°C per decade from 1993 to 2022.
-More recently, Hong Kong was also affected by two major natural catastrophes: Super Typhoon Saola and Black Rainstorm,34 both of which had adverse impacts on its economic activities.
-According to the Hong Kong Observatory, under the intermediate and very high greenhouse gas (GHG) emissions scenarios, the annual mean sea level in Hong Kong in 2100 is likely to rise by 0.37-0.82 meters and 0.57 - 1.08 meters, respectively, relative to the average of 1995-2014.
+Despite being a climate-resilient megacity (Figure A3.1), Hong Kong remains susceptible to the impact of climate change.
+Over the past few decades, there has been a noticeable increase in the intensity of hourly rainfall and a rapid rise in the number of very hot days and hot nights in Hong Kong (Figures A3.2), while its annual mean temperature saw an average increase of 0.28°C per decade from 1993 to 2022.
+More recently, Hong Kong was also affected by two major natural catastrophes: Super Typhoon Saola and Black Rainstorm, both of which had adverse impacts on its economic activities.
+According to the Hong Kong Observatory, in the longer term, the annual mean sea level in Hong Kong is likely to rise by 0.37-0.82 meters or 0.57-1.08 meters, respectively, relative to the average of 1995-2014.
 These projections are mainly driven by ongoing melting of glaciers and ice sheets and thermal expansion of sea water.
 In pursuit of sustainable economic growth, the Hong Kong government has implemented several related policy initiatives aimed at strengthening climate resilience and achieving its net-zero carbon emission objective.
 This selected issue aims to examine some of the government's efforts to date, primarily in the areas of energy transition and green finance, followed by policy discussions.